Proud Boys riot trial delayed due to committee hearings - NewsBreak

 The seditious conspiracy indictment alleges that the Proud Boys held meetings and communicated over encrypted messages to plan for the attack in the days leading up to Jan.
 6. On the day of the riot, Proud Boys members carried out a coordinated plot to storm past police barricades and attack the building with a mob of Trump supporters, the indictment says.

 Nordean, 31, of Auburn, Washington, was a Proud Boys chapter president.
 Biggs, 38, of Ormond Beach, Florida, was a self-described Proud Boys organizer.
 Rehl, 36, was president of the Proud Boys chapter in Philadelphia.
-Pezzola, 44, was a Proud Boys member from Rochester, New York.
+Pezzola, 44, was a Proud Boys member from Rochester, New York.64% think Jan.
+6 attack on Capitol was planned: Quinnipiac University poll

 Two other Proud Boys members — Matthew Greene, of Syracuse, New York, and Charles Donohoe, of Kernersville, North Carolina — have pleaded guilty to conspiracy charges and agreed to cooperate with the Justice Department.